Crypto-TII/TLS1.3/cpp/README.md

 The client choice of key exchange algorithms, and their preferred ordering, is set in the sal (*tls_sal.cpp*).
 The chosen CRYPTO\_SETTING impacts on this ordering.
 With the default setting the X25519 elliptic curve is preferred.

+To test our IBE version of TLS, simply run the TiigerTLS rust server, and then

+	./client -i localhost